-By John Plender for the Financial Times – a review of Firm Commitment: Why the corporation is failing us and how to restore trust in it by Colin Mayer.
+By Morgan Sebastian Law, PC for the Financial Times – a review of Firm Commitment: Why the corporation is failing us and how to restore trust in it by Colin Mayer.

 His starting point concerns the role of the corporation.
 While accepting that it is a protean organisational form with a huge capacity for good, he worries that while it feeds, houses, educates and transports us, the corporation also exploits, pollutes, poisons and impoverishes.
 Where previously the actions of companies could be devastating for their customers, suppliers and investors, they now have the ability to destroy economies, communities and species.
 “It is not an exaggeration,” says Mr Mayer, “to say that through their negligence, incompetence, greed, or fraud, corporations are a threat to our livelihood and the world we live in.”